 Conversely, if a driver does take the test, there are also serious consequences depending on the amount of THC found in the blood along with the age of the driver.
 When a refusal happens, if the police seek and obtain a search warrant your blood can still be drawn against your will.

 "If the driver submits to the test and the test is administered, the driver's license, permit, or privilege to drive will be suspended, revoked, or denied for at least ninety days (90) if the driver is age twenty-one (21) or over and the test indicates either that the alcohol concentration of the driver's breath or blood is 0.08 or more, or that the THC concentration of the driver's blood is 5.00 or more;"

 "If the driver is under age twenty-one (16-20 years old) and the test indicates either that the alcohol concentration of the driver's breath or blood is 0.02 or more, or that the THC concentration of the driver's blood is above 0.00."

-Staying with the license consequences from DoL before any criminal consequences are imposed are such that the consequences of a refusal to provide a breath or blood test from the Department Of Licensing (separate and at in most instances BEFORE the criminal sanctions):
+Staying with the license consequences from the DoL before any criminal consequences are imposed are such that the consequences of a refusal to provide a breath or blood test from the Department of Licensing (separate and at in most instances BEFORE the criminal sanctions):

 "A first refusal within seven years, (where there has not been a previous incident within seven years that resulted in administrative action under this section), revocation or denial for one (1) year;